pasyanos/Voronoi-Tiles/README.md

 ![Terrain with no noise](images/voronoi_offset_no_noise.png)

 I initialize a 2D array of Vector2s with the dimensions rows x columns representing the ***local*** offset from the center of the tile.
-The default is (0, 0) - no offset.
+The default is (0, 0), representing no offset from the global position.
 Following Ludomotion’s post, tile centers are augmented in three ways.

 1. Offsetting even columns